scriptin/topokanji/README.md

 The goal of TopoKanji project is to provide people who want to learn Japanese [kanji][] with a properly ordered list of kanji which makes the learning process as fast, simple, and effective as possible.

+Motivation for this project initially came from reading this article: [The 5 Biggest Mistakes People Make When Learning Kanji][mistakes].

 Sample (first 100 kanji from [lists/aozora.txt](lists/aozora.txt)):

     人一乙丿丶亅丨二十入